Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 videos and live streaming sessions through either YouTube Live or Google Meet.

 We will have all of our course's laboratory and practical sessions through either YouTube Live or Google Meet.
-The student technical leaders and I will be available to answer your questions about an assignment through YouTube, Google Meet, and/or Slack.
-You will also actively participate in these sessions by, for instance, live coding with me and the other student technical leaders, asking questions, participating in interactive quizzes, and collaboratively working through each of the steps in the assignment.
+I will be available to answer your questions about an assignment through YouTube, Google Meet, and/or Slack.
+You will also actively participate in these sessions by, for instance, live coding with me and the other students in the course, asking questions, participating in interactive quizzes, and collaboratively working through each of the steps in the assignment.
+Please note that there are currently no student technical leaders assigned to this course and thus there may be times when you need to wait before I will be able to help by collaborating through programs like YouTube or VS Code.

 During the laboratory and practical sessions you will be able to pair program with me and the other student technical leaders through programs like VS Code.
 I